• Home

 Power System Analysis Capabilities

 Aurora are highly experienced in power system studies, and have undertaken a wide range complex studies for many large clients and on many complex plants.
-At Aurora we use a number of industry leading software packages including ETAP and DIgSILENT for main power system studies, and EMTP-ATPEMTP-RV and PSCAD for more detailed electromagnetic studies.
+At Aurora we use a number of industry leading software packages including DIgSILENT and ETAP for main power system studies, and PSCAD, EMTP-ATPEMTP-RV for more detailed electromagnetic studies.

 Protection Coordination Studies